nexiality/documentation/commands/web/assertElementsPresent(prefix).md

 can contain any of the [supported locators](index#locators).

 Note that this command will attempt to assert all locators regardless of the presence of each targeted web element.
-It will FAIL if one or more target web elements ia not found.
+It will FAIL if one or more target web elements is not found.
 In other words, it will only PASS if all web elements as indicated by the gathered locators are found.

 Depending on [`nexial.verbose`](../../systemvars/index#nexial.verbose), a `true` value would cause Nexial to output